 Many of the free patterns on this site refer to a turned under hem or provide instructions to turn the hem under and under again to enclose the raw edge and then sew the hem in place.
-This is sometimes called a baby hem or a turned under hem.
+This is sometimes also called a baby hem.
 It is also one of the simplest hems to sew.

 There are a few things that can go wrong:

-- Twisted Fabric- the fabric doesn't lay smoothly.
+- Twisted fabric can occur if the fabric doesn't lay smoothly.
 This usually happens on a curve or the bias grain of the fabric.

 - The finished hem wants to flip up.
 There is a way to prevent this.

 - The stitching is uneven and unsightly.
 There is a cure.

 The following instructions are in detail so that you can have perfect results every time.

 What you need to sew a turned under hem: